-Roosting is what bats do during the day.
-They look for somewhere dark and preferably warm to hang!
-Bats will change their roosting site through the year and they don’t ‘build’ a roost, like a bird will build a nest, but instead use an already available structure, either in a tree, a building or underground.
+During the day, bats look for somewhere dark and preferably warm to hang!
+Bats will change this roosting site through the year.
+They don’t ‘build’ a roost, like a bird will build a nest, but instead use an already available structure – either in a tree, a building or underground.
 In fact many will roost in a bat box, and you can help by providing one in your garden.
 A Bat Hanging Rack also offers a comfortable hanging space for bats during the day.

 Why do bats hang upside down?

 Have you ever thought about the fact that bats like to hang upside down.
-It sounds like a very uncomfortable lifestyle choice, but in fact bats need to be able to hang upside down.
-That’s because it helps their hearts to circulate blood, their claws don’t exert any energy to grip onto a wall or tree, and it means they are in prime position to quickly take off in flight.
-In fact most bats cannot take off from the ground.
-They need to be able to fall a couple of feet to start flying.
+It sounds like a very uncomfortable lifestyle choice, but in fact many species of bats hang upside down because it takes very little effort for them to grip onto a wall or tree, and it means they are in a prime position to quickly take off in flight.

 How to put up a bat box?